 In some ways, online fraud is like any other sector in the tech industry—in order to stay profitable, they have to keep innovating.
-It’s not always easy to extract actual cash money out of a stolen credit card number, and most fraudsters are interested in cash and not whatever random goods they can purchase before the card gets reported and blocked.
+It’s not always easy to extract actual money out of a stolen credit card number, and most fraudsters are far more interested in cash than in whatever goods they might be able to purchase before the cardholder notices.

-One scheme that fraudsters have come up with to maximize their ill-gotten revenue is triangulation fraud, which effectively launders stolen credit through a legitimate merchant.
-What can merchants do to keep from getting unwittingly entangled in triangulation fraud?
+One of the latest schemes that fraudsters have come up with to maximize their ill-gotten gains is triangulation fraud, which ropes legitimate merchants into the scheme in an effort to prevent the fraud from being detected.
+What can merchants do to keep themselves from getting unwittingly entangled in triangulation fraud?

-One way to do this is to purchase items with a high resale value and resell them on secondary markets, but this isn’t the most efficient approach and merchants who sell goods with a high resale value tend to be extra-careful about screening for fraudulent orders.
+Another option is to purchase items with a high resale value and resell them on secondary markets, but this isn’t the most efficient approach.
+Stolen goods can be difficult to sell, especially with common online selling platforms like eBay constantly on the lookout for this behavior.
+More reliable methods of selling stolen goods only fetch a fraction of the retail price.
+Plus, merchants who sell goods with a high resale value tend to be extra careful about screening for fraudulent orders.

 Smaller merchants who sell things like electronics, toys, and cosmetics don’t always have the same safeguards as merchants who sell things like event tickets, jewelry, and luxury goods, but their products aren’t as easy to flip for cash, either.